jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/aB/aB.rst

 A/B field
 =========

-A/B is a field which allows you to create a selection from two predefined values.
+This field allows you to create a selection from two predefined values.
 You can customize default "A" and "B" options.
 It looks like a button with two options.
 After selection it will change to regular text of selected value.

+.. hint:: This field can be added to structured and PDF documents.

 How to add A/B field to the document
 ====================================